mkazuyuki/mssql2017/traditional.md

 9. Common Maintenance Tasks

-	This section describes how to perform common EXPRESSCLUSTER maintenance tasks using the EXPRESSCLUSTER Manager.
+	This chapter describes how to perform common EXPRESSCLUSTER maintenance tasks using the EXPRESSCLUSTER Manager.

 	1. Start Cluster Manager